MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 Writing clean, refactorable code is not optional.
 Put another way, writing dirty code is not inline with the technical debt metaphor.

 For instance, when you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected and part of the process.
-Likewise, writing clean refactorable code is not be optional.
+Likewise, writing clean refactorable code is expected and part of the process.

 > The stigma around debt — technical or otherwise — is that it’s a sign of weakness or leads to overreliance, when in fact it merely represents a trade-off, giving more time or resources at a cost